IMPACTASSETS 50™

 Investments systematically include social and environmental sustainability practices in the due diligence process:

-We explicitly seek investments that achieve community and economic development impacts and have strong environmental sustainability credentials.
-The Underwriting Package presented to our Investment Committee for approval has a substantial section dedicated not just to economic, social and community impacts of the project, but also to environmental sustainability.
-If we finance a manufacturer, we look not only at the employment of low-income people and the quality of jobs, but also the sustainability of the building, manufacturing processes and systems, outputs, and (if applicable) how their products improve the environment.
-Our real estate projects often repurpose buildings that are long-vacant or blighted, saving on materials.
+We explicitly seek investments that achieve community and economic development impacts, many of which have strong environmental sustainability credentials too.
+The underwriting package presented to our Investment Committee has a substantial section dedicated not just to economic, social and community impacts of the project, but also to environmental sustainability.
+If NNMF finances a manufacturer, we look not only at the employment of low-income people and quality jobs, but also building sustainability, manufacturing processes and systems, outputs, and (if applicable) how products-environment.
+Our real estate projects often repurpose buildings that are long-vacant or blighted, saving on material costs.
 Many of our projects are LEED certified or equivalent.
 Once built, we document water and electrical usage reductions, electricity, CO2 or other emissions compared to market baselines for similar projects.
-Additionally, we seek women/ minority-owned partners—3 of our 12 ASREF I developers are African American.
+Additionally, we seek women/ minority-owned partners— where of our 25 ASREF I & II investments, 5 sponsors are African American or women-owned.

 Impact Tracking and Monitoring